georgenturner/viability-report/low_values_and_high_costs.md

 # Low values and high costs

-Although developers inisit that financial viability in planning must be measured on 'current day values' meaning that any future house price inflation is discounted, they are far more relaxed when it comes to the timing of costs estimates.
+Although developers insist that financial viability in planning must be measured on 'current day values' meaning that any future house price inflation is discounted, they are far more relaxed when it comes to the timing of costs estimates.

 ##Kings College